terotests/Ranger/README.md

 ```

-# The grammar file
+# Common set of Operators and the Grammar file

 The file `Lang.clj` is used by the compiler for the common set of operators and compilation rules.

-Reserved words section are declared in section `reserved_words`
+The
+most common operators for example

+- to_double
+- read_file
+- array_length

+Are defined in this file.
+Using the Lang.clj -file it is quite easy to extend the language to support new operators
+or to modify the existing rules for better results, if so required.
+However, the Lang.clj is not ment for daily
+modifications, rather it describes common set of rules used and thus should be edited sparingly.

+The file has couple of sections, but the `reserved_words` and `commands`.
+The Reserved words section declares (surprise!)
+the reserved words and their transformation.
+This is required because for example in Go the word `map` is a keyword and can
+not be used unless it is conveted to some other name, for example to `FnMap`.
 ```
     reserved_words {
         map FnMap
         forEach forEachItem
     }
 ```
-The line `map FnMap` means that if possible the compiler will transform keyword `map` to keyword `fnMap`
+What the result should be is of course highly opinionated.
+In this example, the line `map FnMap` means that if possible the
+compiler will transform anything named `map` to `fnMap` if possible.
+If transformation is not possible, compiler error is
+generated.

 The common operators are declared in section `commands`, which describe commands, their expected parameters
 and return values and rules on how they should be compiled into the target languages, possible imported libraries